sahiliamsso/docs/source/admin-guide/saml.md

 `service identity start`

-**SSO Testing Endpoint**
-Every website (SP) should have both a staging and a production URI endpoint which can be checked for SSO.
-It's important to thoroughly test all scenarios in a development environment before moving the configuration into production.

 ### Create a Trust Relationship in the Gluu Server
 * Go to SAML → Trust Relationships
 * Click on “Add Relationship”